spotlightpa/poor-richard/content/statecollege/2023-01-31-SPLACT57PROBATION.md

-image-description = "Protesters gather in front of the Philadelphia Police Headquarters in Philadelphia, Pa. in May 2020. " internal-budget = "The decision further undermines the effectiveness of a program once lauded as a national model and championed by Gov. Josh Shapiro when he was attorney general." internal-id = "SPLACT57PROBATION" kicker = "Criminal Justice" modal-exclude = false published = 2023-01-31T05:00:00-05:00 slug = "pa-police-misconduct-database-probation-officers-act-57" suppress-date = false title = "Some Pa. courts are excluding probation officers from requirements under police misconduct law" title-tag = "Courts find loophole in PA police misconduct checks" topics = ["Criminal Justice", "Public Safety"]
+image-description = "Protesters gather in front of the Philadelphia Police Headquarters in Philadelphia, Pa. in May 2020. " internal-budget = "The decision further undermines the effectiveness of a program once lauded as a national model and championed by Gov. Josh Shapiro when he was attorney general." internal-id = "SPLACT57PROBATION" kicker = "Justice System" modal-exclude = false published = 2023-01-31T05:00:00-05:00 slug = "pa-police-misconduct-database-probation-officers-act-57" suppress-date = false title = "Some Pa. courts are excluding probation officers from requirements under police misconduct law" title-tag = "Courts find loophole in PA police misconduct checks" topics = ["Justice System", "Public Safety"]
 +++

 <i>This story first appeared in The Investigator, a weekly newsletter by Spotlight PA featuring the best investigative and accountability journalism from across Pennsylvania. </i><a href="https://www.spotlightpa.org/newsletters"><i>Sign up for free here.</i></a>